xdevplatform/search-tweets-python/examples/credential_handling.rst

 discern the account type and declare a warning about this behavior.

 For premium search products, we are using app-only authentication and the bearer tokens are not delivered with an expiration time.
-They can be invalidated.
+You can provide either: - your application key and secret (the library will handle bearer-token authentication) - a bearer token that you get yourself

+Many developers might find providing your application key and secret more straightforward and letting this library manage your bearer token generation for you.
 Please see
 `here <https://developer.twitter.com/en/docs/basics/authentication/overview/application-only>`__
 for an overview of the premium authentication method.